 - AlertEmail (default = false) — if true, MetaTrader's email alerts will be sent when some alert conditions are met.
 Email should be properly configured in MetaTrader via Tools->Options->Email

 - AlertPush (default = false) — if true, MetaTrader's push notification alerts will be sent to your mobile device when some alert conditions are met.
 Notifications should be properly configured in MetaTrader via Tools->Options->Notifications.
+This alert type is not available in the cTrader version of the indicator.

 - AlertCheckBar (default = Current) — controls the bar to check the alert conditions on.
 Current — the indicator will check the current unfinished bar; expect a lot of alerts.
 Previous — the indicator will check the previous (closed) bar; alerts will be delayed but more concise.